Guide to Nonprofit Organizations in Pensacola

 • The Global Corner, Inc – The Global Corner is Bringing the World to Life – One Child at a Time.
 Introducing children of Northwest Florida to the languages, customs, and cultures of people around the world—and improving global competency in the process.

-• Phoenix Learning Academy – We develop high-quality academic skills, respectable behaviors, and positive attitudes in all students.
+• Phoenix Learning Academy – Phoenix Learning Academy develops high-quality academic skills, respectable behaviors, and positive attitudes in all students.
 We strive to increase the student’s comprehension and mastery of core academic, communication, and social skills.

-• Pensacola MESS Hall– We inspire curiosity, experimentation, and creative problem-solving through the exploration of math, engineering, science, and stuff.
+• Pensacola MESS Hall – Inspires curiosity, experimentation, and creative problem-solving through the exploration of math, engineering, science, and stuff.

 • Camp Fire Gulf Wind, Inc. – Camp Fire is a unique experience for children in the Pensacola, Milton & Century, FL areas.
 Our program offers everything from VPK programs to summer camps, childcare programs, and after-school care for children.
 We strive to provide an engaging and fun-filled learning environment for children to enjoy.